 Chester Bliss Bowles was one of Connecticut’s most accomplished and ambitious politicians of the 20th century.
 Born in Massachusetts in 1901, he attended private school in Connecticut and graduated from Yale in 1924.
 After college, he worked as a copywriter at an advertising agency in New York City before co-founding his own ad firm which, after years of success, allowed him to comfortably retire from the business at age 40 and turn his attention towards politics.

 Bowles devoted over three decades of his life to public service.
-Having been rejected from military service due to an ear injury, he instead served as Connecticut’s rationing administrator, quickly working his way up the ranks to State Director of Price Administration.
+Having been rejected from military service due to an ear injury, he instead served during World War II as Connecticut’s rationing administrator, quickly working his way up the ranks to State Director of Price Administration.
 In 1943, President Franklin Delano Roosevelt selected Bowles to direct the federal Office of Price Administration — the first of several high-ranking executive appointments that Bowles would hold under the consecutive presidencies of Roosevelt, Truman, Kennedy, and Johnson.

 On May 25, 1986, Chester Bowles died in his Essex home after a long battle with Parkinson’s disease.
 Today, several government buildings, parks, and roads throughout Connecticut — including the majority of Route 9, one of the state’s main thoroughfares — are named in his honor.

 “Chester Bowles,” connecticuthistory.org

 Albin Krebs, “Chester Bowles… Served in 4 Administrations,” New York Times

 Douglas P. Cooper, “Interview with Chester Bowles,” WNYC Radio